Skip to content

 Authenticate

 If the server has a password set and the WebSocket connection wasn't authenticated via cookie, send an auth message first.
+When the server is started with --no-password, authentication is skipped automatically.

 { "type": "auth", "password": "your-password" }